Victims fight for their lives after deadly Charleston shooting, police search for answers

 Monday evening, Mississippi County Coroner Terry Parker confirmed to Local 6 that the two victims killed in the shooting were 23-year-old Clintayzia Clark and 19-year-old Brianna Schumer.
 Both women lived in Cape Girardeau, but Clark was originally from Charleston.

-Local 6 spoke with families and police Monday.
+Earlier Monday, Local 6 spoke with families and police about the shooting.
 Both said they are asking for prayers and answers.
 The shooter or shooters still haven't been caught, and police aren't sure of the motive for the shooting spree.

 "Young people have their life ahead of them," said Sherri Johnson.
 She goes to church with the family of one of the victims.
 "They are being stolen right up under us.
 We have got to stop these senseless killings.
 I just feel the hearts of these mothers.
 I don't want my kid shot down going to a party where they rented out a hall or going to a festival where they spray everybody.
 Innocent people are being killed."